faithvoid/KeyboardCleaner/README.md

 - Simple as that!

 ## Build Instructions:
-- Linux: Clone the repository, type "make" (make sure you have libX11 dependencies installed!) and you're done!
+- Linux: Clone the repository, type "make" (make sure you have X11 dependencies installed!) and you're done!
+- BSD: Clone the repository, type "make" (make sure you have X11 dependencies installed!) and you're done!
 - Windows: TBA
 - macOS: TBA

-- BSD: Planned, also TBA.
+- ## FAQ?
+- - What if I run it without a GUI?
+  - I have literally no idea what will happen as EVERY key is disabled when you run this.
+You'll probably need to restart your PC or something.
+  - - Why?
+    - Why not.